KameshSingh116/djangoo_course/README.md

 ## "Django Shell"
 Its a bridge to interact with the files through the terminal/shell which is in many cases comvenient

+To enter the django shell we will you the command
+- python manage.py shell